pdewacht/adlipt/adpatch/README.md

 # ADPATCH

 ADPATCH can patch games to directly support the OPL2LPT.
-After patching, configure the game for an Adlib sound card (in case this isn't auto-detected).
+After patching, configure the game for an AdLib sound card (in case this isn't auto-detected).

 Caveats:

-- Patching can break sound card support (including support for non-Adlib cards).
+- Patching can break sound card support (including support for non-AdLib cards).
 - Patched games might only work on the computer where the patch was done.
 This is because the patch hardcodes the parallel port I/O address, which I believe might vary from computer to computer.